-As a parent, you want to be able to protect your child from getting hurt, but sometimes it feels impossible to avoid the bumps, bruises and broken bones.
+As a parent, you want to be able to protect your child from getting hurt, but sometimes it feels impossible to avoid bumps, bruises, and broken bones.

-If you suspect that you child might have a fracture but he or she is still moving the arm or leg normally and is not in much pain, a call to the pediatrician may be in order.
+If you suspect that your child might have a fracture but they’re still moving their arm or leg normally and aren’t in much pain, a call to the pediatrician may be in order.
 Your child’s doctor may order an X-ray.
 If the X-ray shows a fracture, you will then be referred to an emergency department or orthopedic office for treatment.